tohitsugu/Mirai-Source-Code/README.md

 # Mirai Botnet Client, Echo Loader and CNC source code

-'This is a fork of jgamblin/Mirai-Source-Code.
+This is a fork of jgamblin/Mirai-Source-Code.
 The intent is to create a clean build environment of Mirai for analysis and sandboxing.

 Things have changed from the original:
 - Merged Felicitychou's additions